top of page

 the lives they lived and the stories they told

-the mysterious infinity of everything
+the mysterious Infinity of everything,

 and the humor of everyday living.

-They embodied what they spoke of,
+They embodied what they spoke of.

-their mere presence in the world changed my life
+Their Presence in the world changed my life

 and the lives of others.

-Along with what I thought was a spiritual practice,
+along with what I thought was a spiritual practice,

-I tasted everything
+I tasted everything,

 sexuality, money, food, possessions.

-Like an explorer, I indulged
+Like an explorer, I indulged;

-visiting exotic people, places, customs, and practices
+visiting exotic people, places, customs, and practices,

-adventuring in foreign lands
+adventuring in foreign lands and practices,

-and like everything else I experienced
+and like everything I experienced,

-it did not make the difference
+it did not make a difference.

 Here are some of the 'jewels' I carried back:

-here is my Midrash Haggadah. . .
+here is my Midrash Haggadah . . . the

-tales and essays that tell of
+tales and essays of ideas I have come across,

-the mistakes I made
+mistakes I made.

-And gratitude for the winds of grace that filled and fill my sails.
+that filled and still fill my sails.

 Screen Shot 2014-09-22 at 10.56.45 AM.pn

-Two rivers join together at Dev Prayag
+Two rivers join together at Dev Prayag,

 the Alakananda and the Bhagirathi.